WalletWasabi/WalletWasabi/HiddenWallet.Documentation/TestingTheZeroLinkMixer.md

 ### Time Of Testing

 Anonymity likes company.
-In order to achieve a mix with reasonable anonymity set we need to coordinate the test to happen in a specific time.
-However you don't have to be present, you can simply start mixing right now and let it run, wait for your peers to join to the mix.
+In order to achieve a mix with a reasonable anonymity set we need to coordinate the test to happen in a specific time.
+However you don't have to be present, you can simply start mixing right now, leave HiddenWallet running and wait for your peers to join the mix.
 A mixing round will kick in if:
 - 100 users joined to the mix.
 - **Dec.
-20 (Wednesday), 10 PM London time** AND at least 21 users joined to the mix.
+20 (Wednesday), 10 PM London time** is reached AND at least 21 users have joined the mix.

 *For convenience: Dec.
 20 (Wednesday), 10 PM London is 5:00 PM in New York, 2PM in San Francisco and Dec.
 21 (Thursday) 6 AM in Taipei.*